What Is Home Equity?

 How to Qualify

 Before you start shopping around for lenders and loan terms, check your credit score.
-To obtain a home equity loan, you'll need a credit score of at least 680 or so.
-Higher is better.
-If you can't meet the bar as far as your credit score is concerned, you probably won't be able to qualify for either type of loan until you repair your credit score.
+To obtain a home equity loan, you'll typically need a credit score of at least 680.
+A higher credit score is better.
+If you can't meet credit score minimums, you probably won't be able to qualify for either type of loan until you repair your credit score.

-You must also demonstrate to the lender your ability to repay the loan.
+You must demonstrate your ability to repay the loan to the lender.
 This means providing your credit history and documentation of your household income, expenses and debts, and any other amounts you're obliged to pay.

 Your property's loan-to-value or LTV ratio is another factor lenders look at when determining whether you qualify for a home equity loan or HELOC.
 It's probably best to keep at least 20% equity in your property, which translates to a minimum LTV of 80%, but some lenders allow bigger loans.